 The epitome of Stoic philosophy

 There is a second section titled Fragments that contains 178 aphorisms.
-Not all quotes in this section can be attributed to Epictetus though.
-It is said that Fragments is an amalgamation of the lost works of Epictetus and other authors.
+Not all quotes in this section are Epictetus’ though.
+It is said that Fragments is an amalgamation of the lost works of Epictetus and several other authors.

 “The only thing we control is our will, and God has given us a will that cannot be influenced or thwarted by external events – unless we allow it.”Epictetus